 Breakout/development board for ATtiny3216 and other 20-pin megaAVR ATtiny, Arduino compatibleDesigned by Azduino by Spence Konde in United States of America

-Assembled board shown for reference only - this is the listing for the BARE BOARD Assembled boards with ATtiny3216 or ATtiny1606 are available my other listing This is a breakout board for the new ...Read More…
+Assembled board shown for reference only - this is the listing for the BARE BOARD Assembled boards with 1626, ATtiny3216 or the new ATtiny3226 are available in my other listing This is a breakout bo…Read More…

 Assembled board shown for reference only - this is the listing for the BARE BOARD